 Ten years ago, very few employers did background checks on prospective employees.
 Nowadays, however, it is relatively inexpensive, quick and may be required for the employer’s commercial and/or liability insurance.
 Professional organizations, AYSO soccer, the Boy Scouts of America and other organizations also do background checks.

-Expungement is seemingly well known method for having a court order that a prior guilty or no contest plea be set aside and replaced with a not guilty plea and dismissal of the case.
+Expungement is a seemingly well known method for having a court order that a prior guilty or no contest plea be set aside and replaced with a not guilty plea and dismissal of the case.
 Expungement, it must be clarified, does not “erase” or delete one’s criminal record like it does in other states.
 In fact, expungement is a bit of a misnomer, and perhaps misleading, as the word “expungement” is even removed from the judicial council form that one uses to obtain what we understand as expungement.

 However, and perhaps more importantly, one who receives an expungement under Penal Code § 1203.4 can legally answer any private employer job application asking about a conviction with “no” (a private employer is distinguished from a public employer, such as the government).
 This not only improves one’s job prospects and further promotion chances, but removes the stigma associated with having any conviction.